 - Remedial Actions.
 Routinely examine measurement devices for corrosion or surface wear.
 If required to ensure its durability, preserve the measurement device by applying a protective coating per the manufacturer’s recommendations.

-Measurement devices are highly accurate and precise equipment.
-They provide valuable process data where deployed.
-Properly handling, storing and preserving load cells will ensure they will continue to provide acceptable results.
+Measurement devices are highly accurate and precise sources of valuable process data.
+Properly handling, preserving and storing load cells will ensure they provide reliable results throughout their lifetime.

 To summarize, all the recommendations above fall into the following five categories: